 something that will protect your child if you step away, even for a moment.

 "Floaties" to watch out for

-The list of personal flotation devices that should never be used for water safety include many familiar to parents across the country:
+The list of swim aids that should never be used for water safety include many familiar to parents across the country: